dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 The principal thing to notice about the macro is that it contais `jmp` somewhere in the middle of the first 32-bytes region of a cache line.
 The `jmp` instruction itself was artificially inserted to research the impact of taken branches on the DSB misses.
 Basically what we have here is `nop` repeated `n` times where `n` varies between 0 and 30 inclusively.
 The `nop`s follow `jmp` jumping to the exactly next insruction so it does not change any control flow.
 After the `jmp` there there are `nop`s till the end of the cache line.
 At the very beginning of the next cache line there is a loop conditional branch.

-Now let's take a look a the results, but at first only for `18 <= n <= 30`:
+Now let's take a look a the results, but only for `18 <= n <= 30` at first :

 ![upload-image]({{ "/assets/img/uops-cache-miss-gran/partial-miss-all-uops.png" | relative_url }})

 The result is expected.
 The first 32-byte region clearly overflows the DSB since it contains 31 micro-ops in total.
-But why did I consider the result starting 18?
+But why did I consider the results starting 18?
 To understand it let's take a look at the whole result set of the experiment:

 ![upload-image]({{ "/assets/img/uops-cache-miss-gran/partial-hits-uops.png" | relative_url }})

 The result is kind of surprising, isn't it?
-So we clearely have a partial hit per 32-bytes lookup here.
-Recalling how DSB caches micro-ops per 32-bytes region the result for 17 and below might become clearer.
+We clearely have a partial hit per 32-bytes region here.
+Recalling how DSB caches micro-ops the result for 17 and below might become clearer.
 Having 17 `nop`s and 1 `jmp` gives us 18 micro ops in total.
-The DSB is allowed to use at most 3 ways per 32-bytes region each of which is allowed to hold at most 6 micro op.
-It results in the fact that at most 18 micro-ops can be cached per 32-bytes region.
+The DSB is allowed to use at most 3 ways per 32-bytes region each of which can to hold at most 6 micro-ops.
+It allows no more then 18 micro-ops to be cached per 32-bytes region.
 And this is exactly the number we have in the experiment.

 Recalling that branches predicted to be taken require Instruction Fetch Tag lookup and combining all the experiments that have been run so far I came to the following emprical observation:

->There is no partial hit per the largest region that does not require Instruction Fetch Tag lookup.
-It might me either cache line boundaries or branches predicted to be taken.
+>**There is no partial hit per the largest region that does not require Instruction Fetch Tag lookup.
+It may be either cache line boundaries or branches predicted to be taken.**

-Unfortunately it is difficult to predict the amount of uops delivered from DSB in such cases.
+Unfortunately it is difficult to predict the actual amount of uops delivered from DSB in such cases.
 As was shown on the previous plot the DSB delivery rate was highly non-linear depending on the number of uops.

-So to check if the observation does not break when coming to more-or-less non trivial example let's consider the following:
+So to check if the observation does not break when coming to more-or-less non trivial cases let's consider the following:

 ## Example